Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 tags: "java agent installation pivotal cloud foundry tile buildpack" -->
 # Contrast Security Buildpack
-The Contrast Security Agent buildpack allows an application to be configured to work with a bound Contrast Security Service.
+The Contrast Security agent buildpack allows an application to be configured to work with a bound Contrast Security Service.

 <table>
   <tr>